As billions roll in to fight the US opioid epidemic, one county shows how recovery can work

 Since its implementation began a decade ago, Hancock County has brought in more than $19 million in grants, largely from the federal government.
 Other funding comes from a county tax levy and the state.
 Health insurance helps pay for treatment.

-1. Like hundreds of communities, it’s launched a drug court where people can avoid jail if they work on recovery.
+Like hundreds of U.S. communities, it’s launched a drug court where people can avoid jail if they work on recovery.
+At a recent session in the county’s historic courthouse, applause rang out as one woman advanced toward graduation.
+The judge also ordered an immediate drug test to determine whether one man could continue in the program.

+Some advocates urge communities not to spend settlement funds on drug courts, saying there’s limited evidence they work and that participants who return to drugs can end up with harsh jail sentences.

+Kerri Kostic, who had been using drugs for 30 years, said drug court helped her stop using.

+“It was just an endless, ridiculous, awful cycle,” said Kostic, now a peer support worker in a neighboring county.
+“Thank God I went to drug court here in Hancock County.”

-2. The University of Findlay began offering classes on addiction.
-They can lead to an entry-level certificate for work in the field.
+At Stuby’s urging, the University of Findlay launched classes on addiction.
+They can lead to an entry-level certificate for work in the field — a partial answer to a recovery workforce crunch.

 There’s evidence that the efforts are helping.
 After 28 overdose deaths from all drugs last year, Hancock County has three confirmed overdose deaths and five suspected ones so far in 2023.